 2. Submit proof of English language competency by one of the following:

 4. Submit original transcripts for secondary and post-secondary course work complete with English translations.
-Translations may be obtained from the Educational Credential Evaluators.
+Translations must be obtained from the Educational Credential Evaluators.

-5. Attend an Educational Planning Session for RVC.
+5. Attend an Getting Started Session for RVC.

 6. Attend new student orientation at RVC.